cyber-hampter/Modulith/README.md

 ╚═╝     ╚═╝ ╚═════╝ ╚═════╝  ╚═════╝ ╚══════╝╚═╝   ╚═╝   ╚═╝  ╚═╝
 ```

-> [!IMPORTANT]
-> Modulith targets **Visual Studio 2019** (toolset v142) and **x64** builds only.
-Generated projects are Windows-specific.
+‎ ‎
+‎
 > [!NOTE]
-> Modulith is built around a clean abstract `Feature` base class.
-Every generated feature inherits from it and is ready to implement immediately.
+> Modulith is built around a clean `Feature` base class.
+Every feature inherits from it and is ready to implement immediately.

+‎
 ---

 ## About this Project

 ### Overview

-Modulith removes the repetitive boilerplate of setting up a new modular C++ project in Visual Studio.
-Give it a project name, a namespace, and your feature names — it generates a complete, loadable solution in seconds with a consistent architecture across every project.
+Modulith removes the boring and wasted time used when setting up a new C++ project in Visual Studio.
+To do this it creates a project name, customizable namespace, and individual feature names, as well as a global Feature Managing system.
+This allows you to keep a consistent and clean architecture for every project.

 ### Architecture